seannybgoode/LibGDXVideoSample/README.md

 A tip of the cap to Aaron Snoswell for doing the basic work necessary to make this project possible.
 We've taken this work and done some optimization and added audio support.

+#0.1.1 changes

+-fixed an issue with video corruption during playback

+-improved the issues with audio sync and added improved desync protection

 #0.1.0 changes

 - added support for audio track playback